Number of Positions Available: Varies from 3-5

 - Clinical Training

-- A minimum of one academic year (Fall & Spring) of graduate-level, supervised clinical experience in individual counseling.
+- A minimum of at least one semester of graduate-level, supervised clinical experience in individual counseling.
+A year or more of supervised clinical experience is strongly preferred.

 - Prior supervised volunteer work at a clinical mental health facility may be considered in fulfilling the clinical requirement.

-Note: Students who are former clients at CAPS must wait 6 months or one full academic semester after termination of therapy before applying for practicum.
+Note: To discourage the potential of dual relationships, students who are former clients at CAPS must wait 6 months or one full academic semester after termination of therapy before applying for practicum.

 Applicants for the Practicum Trainee position need to complete and submit the following to CAPS: